pnp/blog/content/post/introduction-to-tokens.md

 ## What is a token?

 A token is a list claims of *something*.
 A real world analogy could be a receipt from a purchase of goods you made.
-Let\'s say you needed to prove that you bought to goods to return something.
+Let's say you needed to prove that you bought to goods to return something.
 The receipt would most likely contain the date of purchase, the price you paid and most importantly, the goods purchased.
 Essentially, you are making a claim of